-ACCT 2375 Business Finance (3) (Last year's course prefix/number ACC 205)
+ACCT 2375 Business Finance (3)

 Prerequisites: Economics 2301 or 2302 and Accounting 2301.
 This course focuses on the financial structure in the free enterprise system.
 Topics include interest rates, value analysis, the financing of business firms and government, and security markets.
 Financial requirements for decision-making and capital formation are analyzed.
 (3 Lec.)